kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 Both of these features were vital for us to allow **Offline Support** to be added while keeping the developer experience neither complicated nor confusing.
-When this mode of Graphcache is used a `storage` engine may be passed (the default one uses IndexedDB) which persists results and queued mutations.
-When the client is offline then Graphcache is able to continue delivering fully cached or partial results as best as it can, while when it's online it continually persists data.
+When this mode of Graphcache is used, a `storage` engine may be passed (the default one uses IndexedDB) which persists results and queues mutations, which when they fail may be retried when the client comes back online.
+When the client is offline however, Graphcache is able to continue delivering fully cached or partial results as best as it can, while when it's online it continually persists data.

 ### Optimistic Updates

-"Optimistic Updates" are a feature that we've added almost right at the start of implementing Graphcache as it has become an almost standard feature of GraphQL normalised caches.
+"Optimistic Updates" are a feature that we've added almost right at the start of implementing Graphcache, as it has become an almost standard feature of normalised caches.
 With _optimistic updates_ an `optimistic` configuration option may be passed to Graphcache that tells the cache how to generate a "fake result" for a mutation before a request has been sent to the API.